-Rule H: Water Crossing Rule (Reserved) 1 2 8.1 Policy 3 It is the District's policy to a. prohibit the use of beds and banks of streams and lakes for the placement of roads, driveways, 4 and utilities; 5 b. regulate crossings of watercourses for driveways, roads, and utilities to maintain stream stability, 6 conveyance capacity, and the ability to transport, without adverse effect, the flows and detritus of 7 its watershed; 8 c. preserve the ecological integrity of the riparian and aquatic environment, including wildlife and 9 fisheries habitat and recreational water resources; and 10 d. encourage improvement of wildlife passage and habitat, especially for projects involving culvert 11 and public right-of-way in or near natural corridors.
-12 8.2 Regulation 13 A DNR permit must be obtained, in coordination with the District, for horizontal drilling under or 14 placement of a road, highway, utility, bridge, boardwalk, or associated structure in contact with the bed 15 or bank of any waterbody, including alteration of a waterbody to enclose it within a pipe or culvert.
-16 17 8.3 Exceptions 18 Coordination is not required for ecological restoration of a waterbody that has been significantly altered 19 from its natural state or degraded, for which the proposed application would provide a greater degree of resource protection and restoration than would strict compliance with the rule.
-20 8.4 Criteria 21 All projects under this rule shall be subject to the following: 22 23 8.4.1 Show the effects of the project through analysis completed by a qualified professional on the 24 stream's physical characteristics, hydraulic capacity, and water quality
+8 Rule H: Water Crossing Rule

+- a. prohibit the use of beds and banks of streams and lakes for the placement of roads, driveways, and utilities; - b. regulate crossings of watercourses for driveways, roads, and utilities to maintain stream stability, conveyance capacity, and the ability to transport, without adverse effect, the flows and detritus of its watershed; - c. preserve the ecological integrity of the riparian and aquatic environment, including wildlife and fisheries habitat and recreational water resources; and - d. encourage improvement of wildlife passage and habitat, especially for projects involving culvert and public right-of-way in or near natural corridors.

+A DNR permit must be obtained, in coordination with the District, for horizontal drilling under or placement of a road, highway, utility, bridge, boardwalk, or associated structure in contact with the bed or bank of any waterbody, including alteration of a waterbody to enclose it within a pipe or culvert.

+Coordination is not required for ecological restoration of a waterbody that has been significantly altered from its natural state or degraded, for which the proposed application would provide a greater degree of resource protection and restoration than would strict compliance with the rule.

+All projects under this rule shall be subject to the following:

-- 25 8.4.2 Time construction by taking advantage of seasons with no or low stream flow as appropriate - 26 8.4.3 Time construction to avoid spawning seasons, if applicable - 28 8.4.4 Demonstrate a public benefit and ensure the crossing will retain adequate hydraulic and 28 navigational capacity for the portion of a road, highway, utility, or associated structure that 29 crosses the bed or bank of any waterbody.
-If applicable, the project should not adversely affect 30 water quality and should represent the "minimal impact" solution to a specific need with respect 31 to all other reasonable alternatives. - 8.4.5 Projects must follow the DNR manual Best Practices for Meeting DNR General Public Waters Work Permit GP 2004-0001, as amended, when applicable. - 34 8.4.6 Size and place stream crossings as follows:
+- 8.4.1 Show the effects of the project through analysis completed by a qualified professional on the stream's physical characteristics, hydraulic capacity, and water quality - 8.4.2 Time construction by taking advantage of seasons with no or low stream flow as appropriate - 8.4.3 Time construction to avoid spawning seasons, if applicable - 8.4.4 Demonstrate a public benefit and ensure the crossing will retain adequate hydraulic and navigational capacity for the portion of a road, highway, utility, or associated structure that crosses the bed or bank of any waterbody.
+If applicable, the project should not adversely affect

-- a.
-Regardless of the stream's width-to-depth ratio (bankfull width/mean depth), minimum culvert width shall match or exceed stream bankfull width (water surface width at discharge associated with the 1.5 year return period).
+- water quality and should represent the "minimal impact" solution to a specific need with respect to all other reasonable alternatives. - 8.4.5 Projects must follow the DNR manual Best Practices for Meeting DNR General Public Waters Work Permit GP 2004-0001, as amended, when applicable. - 8.4.6 Size and place stream crossings as follows: - a.
+Regardless of the stream's width-to-depth ratio (bankfull width/mean depth), minimum culvert width shall match or exceed stream bankfull width (water surface width at discharge associated with the 1.5-year return period).
 Combined width of multiple culverts is satisfactory. - b.
 Culvert length shall extend beyond side slope toe and be buried to a depth of one sixth of its height. - c.
 Slope of culvert shall match stream thalweg (the deepest continuous line along a watercourse) slope. - d.
 When using multiple culverts, offset culvert inverts.
 Use the fewest and largest multiples possible.
 A minimum vertical separation of one (1) foot is required between the lowest placed culvert and multiples. - e.
 Alignment of culvert shall match stream alignment. - f.
-Additional consultation is required with DNR, the District, and other regulatory agency staff when the stream is a designated trout stream or contains endangered or threatened species. - 14 8.4.7 Preserve aquatic and upland wildlife passages. - 15 8.5 Required Information and Exhibits
+Additional consultation is required with DNR, the District, and other regulatory agency staff when the stream is a designated trout stream or contains endangered or threatened species. - 8.4.7 Preserve aquatic and upland wildlife passages.